SAP-samples/ui5-typescript-walkthrough/steps/27/README.md

 -   All unit tests are placed in the webapp/test/unit folder of the app.

 -   The default naming convention for the test suite is `testsuite.qunit.html` and `testsuite.qunit.js`.
-When adding additional test suite pages, the naming must follow the pattern `testsuite.<name>.qunit.html` / `testsuite.<name>.qunit.ts`.
+When adding additional test suites, the naming must follow the pattern `testsuite.<name>.qunit.html` / `testsuite.<name>.qunit.ts`.

 -   Test files referenced in the test suite end with `.qunit.ts`.